surniaulula/wpsso/readme.txt

 = 13.4.0-dev.5 =

 (2022/09/25) Added new options in the Document SSO metabox and SSO &gt; Advanced Settings page.
+Added support for new Schema Product 'audience' properties and 'hasAdultConsideration' property.

 = 13.3.2 =